Voice Recorders Can Improve Learning

 This is a classic!
 But when it comes to foreign languages, there are actually several situations when audio recordings come in handy.

 When the primary goal for students is to practice speaking the target language, hear how they sound, and improve their speaking proficiency, being able to play back your own voice has proven to be very beneficial.
 This kind of self-monitoring is an important part for all levels of foreign language learners.
 Students are able to reflect on their accent, grammar, fluency, intonation, etc. Recording provides a variety of purposes, including self-assessment, group work, dialogues, links to culture, and teacher assessment.

-On the other hand, when teaching children with foreign background whose mother tongue is not the same language of the country they currently live in, recording voice can assist.
-It gives them time to put thoughts into words, if they cannot read or write the language yet and when their speaking abilities are still limited.
+On the other hand, when teaching children with foreign backgrounds whose native language is not the same language of the country they currently live in, recording voice can assist.
+It gives them time to put thoughts into words if they cannot read or write the language yet and when their speaking abilities are still limited.
 When learners record themselves speaking they can also be made aware of their pronunciation challenges and work towards eliminating them.
-Recording yourself can also create a safer space for new language learners than speaking out loud in front of class.
+Recording yourself can also create a safer space for new language learners than speaking out loud in front of a class.

 Group activities – Foster more efficient brainstorming

 We can all speak a lot faster than we can type or write.
 Although more fluent writers can quickly fill the page with possible topics and plans, hesitant writers may struggle to jot down even a few ideas.
 With audio recording, students can focus on the creativity and thinking instead of stressing over spelling errors.
 When students are asked to brainstorm in pairs or small groups, they can record their ideas.
 Recordings can be revisited later, if necessary, or used as a base from which to create more detailed notes.